 Story

 Tortuga is a minor shell-ebrity among these parts as his fun personality has really shone in his foster home.
-He has proven to be the perfect mix of happy camper and mischief maker.
-He loves playing with toys and is sure to destroy his squeakies and stuffies.
-He adores lounging in soft spots, sun beams for extra credit please, but please don’t ask him to move after he has settled on his bed, thank you very much.
-He is a dream on a leash and loves to play, chase and tussle with his canine foster brother.
-If you’ll allow and have the time, he’ll cuddle with you all day.
-He also likes to find and chew that plastic bottle cap you accidentally kicked under the coffee table (insert any other small items you may not want your pup to chew on and ingest) so make sure all of those things are out of reach.
+At three and a half years old, he has proven to be the perfect mix of happy camper and mischief maker.
+He loves playing with toys and is sure to destroy all squeakies and stuffies that come his way.
+He adores lounging in soft spots, sun beams for extra credit, but please don’t ask him to move after he has settled on his bed!

-Tortuga is crate trained and house broken.
-He could be brought to the office or have a midday break if left at home.
-He knows “sit” and “off” and is ready to learn even more with his new family.
-If you have prior experience with a dog with allergies, that will be a huge bonus so be sure to mention that in your application.
-He is currently on daily Apoquel, a poultry-free diet and regular medicated baths which keep the itchies at bay.
-He also has a history of chronic eye ulcers impairing his vision so his two twice daily ointments need to be continued.
-At just 3.5 years old, Tortuga needs a special family dedicated to this lifelong regimen.
+Our little terrapin is crate trained and house broken.
+He would enjoy being brought to the office or would need a midday break if left at home.
+He knows “sit” and “off” and is ready to learn even more commands with his new family.
+His surrendering family could no longer give him the care he needed for some ongoing medical issues.
+Like many Frenchies, Tortuga gets a bit itchy beneath his shell.
+He is currently on daily Apoquel, a poultry-free diet and regular medicated baths keep to those itchies at bay.
+He also has a history of chronic eye ulcers impairing his vision, so his two, twice daily ointments need to be continued.

 FBRN does not ship dogs as cargo, so adopters are expected to pick up their dogs from their foster family.